pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmipsectunneladd3.md

 ## -remarks

-You can't call this function within a read-only transaction.
-It fails with **FWP_E_INCOMPATIBLE_TXN**.
+You can't call this function within a read-only transaction, it fails with **FWP_E_INCOMPATIBLE_TXN**.
 For more info about transactions, see [Object Management](/windows/desktop/FWP/object-management).

 ## -see-also